faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_posts/2020-07-06-fdt-goes-python.md

 The toolbox has been ported to Python and can now be easily pip installed.
 Functionality is, with only a few minor exceptions, the same as in the Matlab toolbox.
 Currently, there is no separate python documentation, but have a look at the [python introduction tutorial](/tutorial/python-intro/) and then you should be on your way.

 ## Installation
-The package are uploaded to the Python Package Index at [https://pypi.org/project/faultdiagnosistoolbox/](https://pypi.org/project/faultdiagnosistoolbox/) and the installation procedure is as easy as
+The package is uploaded to the Python Package Index at [https://pypi.org/project/faultdiagnosistoolbox/](https://pypi.org/project/faultdiagnosistoolbox/) and the installation procedure is as easy as
 ```bash
 pip install faultdiagnosistoolbox
 ```